fleschutz/PowerShell/Docs/edit.md

 ## edit.ps1 - Opens an editor to edit a file

-Opens a  text editor to edit the given file.
+This PowerShell script opens a text editor to edit the given file.

 ## Parameters
 ```powershell